-Valheim may tells nothing to you and you're right, why should it sound familiar when it got in the 1° position of Steam popular games in less than 2 weeks...
+Valheim may tell nothing to you and you're right, why should it sound familiar when it got in the 1° position of Steam popular games in less than 2 weeks...

-Sarcasm aside, one of the greatest feature of the game is that it allows you to create your own private server and that's why you're here.
+Sarcasm aside, one of the greatest features of the game is that it allows you to create your own private server and that's why you're here.
 Let's just jump into it.

 sudo dpkg --add-architecture i386; sudo apt update; sudo apt install curl wget file tar bzip2 gzip unzip bsdmainutils python util-linux ca-certificates binutils bc jq tmux netcat lib32gcc1 lib32stdc++6 steamcmd.